joehunterdev/react-complete-guide/readme.md

 #### Building a Custom Http Hook
 - useCallback: passing a callback to its child component to prevent the rendering of the child component.
-- useEffect accepts a function that is **imperative** in nature and a list of dependencies.
-When its dependencies change it executes the passed function.
-Good for timers, logging after everything has rendered

 - useMemo: It recalculated the value only when one of its dependencies change

 #### Using the Custom Http Hook